 Address: 3300 London Rd, Duluth, MN 55804, United States

 The Glensheen Mansion in Duluth, Minnesota, is a lovely museum.
-The Historic Congdon Estate has a large land with over 20,000 square foot mansion in Duluth, Minnesota, operated as a historic house museum by the University of Minnesota Duluth.
+The Historic Congdon Estate has a large land with over 20,000 square feet of mansion in Duluth, Minnesota, operated as a historic house museum by the University of Minnesota Duluth.

 Glensheen is an architectural and decorative arts masterpiece that tells the story of Northland’s mining past.

 It was built between 1905 and 1908 for Chester and Clara Congdon.
-The museum, which is perched on the shores of Lake Superior, is Minnesota’s most visited historic home.
+The museum, perched on Lake Superior’s shores, is Minnesota’s most visited historic home.

 Gardens, bridges, and the renowned 39-room mansion designed with impressive 20th-century craftsmanship tell the story of the Duluth area on our 12-acre estate.